This Herb-Roasted Boneless Leg of Lamb, seasoned with a garlicky herb salt, is an elegant meal to serve during the holidays.

 - The internal temperature of the meat will rise 5-10 degrees after removing it from the oven or grill.
 So adjust accordingly by pulling your lamb from the heat when it is 10 degrees lower than your desired doneness.

-- The preparation of the herb salt is not included in the prep time for this lamb recipe.
+- The preparation of the DIY Garden Herb Salt is not included in the prep time for this lamb recipe.